 The Oceanographic Campus is a multi-disciplinary facility, located between the Atlantic Ocean and Port Everglades.
-Its proximity to the ocean is ideal for field studies.

-The current campus boasts multiple conference and class rooms, an electron microscopy laboratory, a machine shop, an electronics laboratory, a coral workshop, filtered seawater facilities, graduate student center, working biology laboratories, a marine science library, an 85-seat auditorium, and offices for faculty and staff members, all connected with wired and wireless networks.
-The campus has an on-site one-acre marina and several research vessels and dive boats with a SCUBA fill station, space for research collaboration, training, and fieldwork staging.
+The Oceanographic Campus boasts multiple conference and class rooms, an electron microscopy laboratory, a machine shop, an electronics laboratory, a coral workshop, filtered seawater facilities, graduate student center, working biology laboratories, a marine science library, an 85-seat auditorium, and offices for faculty and staff members, all connected with wired and wireless networks.
+The campus has an on-site, one-acre marina and several research vessels and dive boats with a SCUBA filling station, space for research collaboration, training, and fieldwork staging.
 The campus design promotes research by current and new faculty, researchers, visiting scientists, post-doctoral fellows, and graduate students.